-Art for Land – for the City of Dawn is a collaborative action of Aurovilians and friends of Auroville to raise funds for purchasing the still-missing lands of Auroville’s designated Master Plan area.
+Art for Land – is a collaborative action of Aurovilians and friends of Auroville to raise funds for the purchase of the still-missing lands to consolidate Auroville’s Master Plan area.

-All Art for Land proceeds go to the Acres for Auroville land campaign to be used exclusively by Auroville’s Land Board for the purchase of missing land within Auroville’s Master Plan area.
+All Art for Land proceeds go to the Acres for Auroville Land Campaign to be used exclusively by Auroville’s Land Board for the purchase of missing lands within Auroville’s Master Plan area.

 The need to secure Auroville's Master Plan Land

-Almost 68 % of the Greenbelt area is missing - the green lungs providing water, food and guaranteeing life for the township and ecological protection for its bioregion.
-Rapid urbanisation spreading from nearby Pondicherry and the buying-up of agricultural lands for commercial development now seriously challenge Auroville’s physical integrity and harmonious development.
+Almost 68 % of the Greenbelt area is still missing - guaranteeing life for the township and ecological protection for its bioregion.
+Rapid urbanisation from nearby Pondicherry and the buying-up of agricultural land for commercial development is now a serious challenge to Auroville’s physical integrity and harmonious development.

 The Auroville International Township